-Do y'all know what we call Breakfast Tacos in Texas?
-Breakfast.
-True story!
-Also, around here, breakfast tacos are enjoyed, morning, noon and night.
-Pour yourself a cup of coffee, (or a margarita, we won't judge), then wrap your favorite breakfast protein(s) in your warm soft tortilla of choice, top with our Roasted Tomatillo y Poblano goodness, and don't forget your veggies or cheese of choice.
+We love breakfast tacos morning, noon and night.
+Pour a cup of coffee, (or a margarita, we won’t judge), then wrap your favorite breakfast protein(s) in a warm soft tortilla of choice.
+Top with our Roasted Tomatillo y Poblano goodness, and don’t forget your veggies or cheese of choice.
 Breakfast is served!
 At our house, we like to serve breakfast tacos in corn tortillas filled with various combinations of scrambled eggs, chorizo or breakfast sausage cooked in one of our cooking salsas.
 We also like to fill with skillet potatoes or hashbrowns, and grilled or sautéed veggies.
-Topping choices include shredded cheese, cilantro, avocado, Mexican cremates and our Roasted Tomatillo y Poblano Cooking Salsa
+Topping choices include shredded cheese, cilantro, avocado, Mexican Crema or sour cream, and our Roasted Tomatillo y Poblano Cooking Salsa

 Has this ever happened to you?
 You mean to make a fabulous Taco Tuesday meal, but then, life.
 Our suggestion?
 Check your fridge and grab that wonderful chicken you roasted or grilled up for Sunday dinner.
 No left-over chicken you say?
 No worries.
 One of those already warm, fully cooked, grocery store rotisserie chickens work great too.
 If you need to run grab one real quick, we can wait.
 In the meantime, here’s what you do with your fully cooked warmed chicken: shred it and place it in a bowl.
 Toss it in your favorite Bernard’s Gourmet Cooking Salsa.
 Fill your favorite Tortilla with it.
 Top it with whatever else you like or have on hand.
 Enjoy your Happy Instant Taco Tuesday!